randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

 ![WPILib project init](https://raw.githubusercontent.com/randomstring/FRC-Programming-Curriculum/master/Lessons/imgs/WPILib_init.png)

-4. Initialize Git and Save to GitHub.com
+4. Initialize Git and Connect your repo to GitHub.com

 Next we're going to initialize our git repo and push code to github.com.
 We do this now so that we record the initial state of the code before we start making changes.
 This way we can track every change we make and if want to revert back to an earlier working copy of the code, we can do that.